oesteban/hcph-sops/docs/data-collection/scanning.md

     !!!warning "Important"
         - [ ] Adapt the reproin name of the sequence according to its "Phase Encoding Dir." field.
         - [ ] Open the parameters of the sequence named "fmap-phasediff__gre" and ensure that under Contrast>resc. the option "Magnitude et phase" is selected.
 This is crucial so that both the magnitude and the phase difference field map images are saved.
+        - [ ] Repeat the latter for the sequence name "fmap-epi_dir-XX".
-        - [ ] Open the DWI sequence and under the section [WHAT?], uncheck all the derivatives except `Diffusion weighted image`.
+        - [ ] Open the DWI sequence and under the section `Diff.`, uncheck all the derivatives except `Diff.
+Weighted Image`.

 !!!note "Essentials for running an MRI session"
     Once the T1w is finished, you can drag the T1w into the scan viewing window.
 This will allow to tweek the field-of-view (FOV) for the DWI and BOLD sequences.